ge-a/metaGPA/README.md

    - You can mount additional volumes or set environment variables as needed.

 ## Usage
+Please note that this workflow will create a directory called "output" which stores all the outputted data files from each step of the pipeline.
+The directory name you pass into the output-dir option will be stored inside of this generated "output" directory.
+When passing in your output directories please do not specify a path but simply the name of the directory you would like to create as the program begins looking from inside this generated "output" dir.
+For example, if you would like to create an output-dir "PF4", but pass in "output/PF4" to the output-dir flag, the folder that is generated will be stored at relative path output/output/PF4, as the program takes into account the output dir automatically.
 ### Quick Start
 Here is a minimal example to get started with MetaGPA after installation: